CPNV-ES/LiveCoding-Pokedash-Game/docs/developer/structure/game.md

 ## 5. Interpretors
 We need to translate the user's methods in the language availables.
 The `interpreters` folder contains all the methods for the user, written in a specific language.

+The engine game listen to the response returned by the server, translate the function to javascript to be interpreted on the client side.

+Check this [link](https://github.com/CPNV-ES/LiveCoding/blob/master/docs/games/game_commands_execution.md) for more information.

 ## 6. Assets
 - The image assets are load in the preload() method, or can also be called in game (like the openDoor() method).
-- The sounds assets are load in the setup() method, to reduce the loading game time and because they are all loaded once.
+- The sounds assets are load in the setup() method, to reduce the loading game time.
 - All assets are stored in the `assets` folder.
 You can then create your own templates game or add specific music.
 - Please check [here](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/docs/addContent/method.md) if you want to add new assets to the game.